ridhamz/ridhamz/README.md

  ### Hey there 👋

 I am Ridha Mezrigui an innovative tech mind, who believes in self education.
+Also I enjoy working with JavaScript technologies like react and nodjs.

 ### 📒 Blogs
 💌 I love sharing my knowledge that's why I always try to create blogs in order to help people.